 This discussion and analysis is intended to serve as an introduction to the Jail's basic financial statements.
 The Jail Authority's basic financial statements consist of the statement of net position, the statement of revenues, expenses and changes in net position, and the statement of cash flows.
+The jail also presents fiduciary statements for its custodial funds.
 The first two statements report the Jail Authority's net position and how it has changed.
 Net position is the difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources.
 Measuring net position is one way to gauge the Jail Authority's financial condition.

-The following table summarizes the net position of the Jail at June 30, 2020 and 2019:
+The following table summarizes the net position of the Jail at June 30, 2021 and 2020: